Gardening Houseplants Types of Houseplants

 Temperature and Humidity

-As you may expect, lucky bamboo plants prefer warmer temperatures, ranging between 65 degrees Fahrenheit and 90 degrees Fahrenheit.
-Avoid placing your plant anywhere near a draft (hot or cold), in front of an air conditioner, heating vent, or by a drafty window.
+As you may expect, lucky bamboo plants prefer warmer temperatures, ranging between 65°F and 90°F. Avoid placing your plant anywhere near a draft (hot or cold), in front of an air conditioner, heating vent, or by a drafty window.
 Average humidity is fine for your lucky bamboo plant, so don't stress about increasing the levels in your home.

 Fertilizer